 - x1 tank top

-- x2 long sleeve light shirt – Columbia explorer shirt
+- x2 long sleeve light shirt – Columbia Explorer shirt

 - fleece top (takes less space than a hoodie) The North Face Fleece